mpv-player/mpv/DOCS/man/vf.rst

                 video, or 800x450 for a 16/9 aspect video.

     ``<aspect-method>``
         Modifies width and height according to original aspect ratios.
+Like ``--autofit``, but anywhere in the filter chain, rather than at the VO.

         :-1: Ignore original aspect ratio (default).
         :0:  Keep display aspect ratio by using ``<w>`` and ``<h>`` as maximum